Recent Activity in the Reformed Catholic Church

 Fr.
 Andrew stands up for the rights of the disenfranchised in Arizona's recent election.
 Here he is being interviewed by the local news media.

-We are a Diverse People United in our Faith, Liberated by the Gospel!
+We are a Diverse People United in our Faith AND Liberated by the LOVE OF GOD!

 We, the people of the Reformed Catholic Church; Transformed by Jesus Christ through Baptism; Empowered by the Holy Spirit; Nourished by the Eucharist; United in our faith; Liberated by the love of God; Commit ourselves to be God's welcoming heart of mercy, God’s inclusive arms of love, and God's hands of justice and healing to all people who seek God through Jesus Christ.